mjbaucas/BlockchainKFilter/README.md

 # BlockchainKFilter
-IoT testbed implementation that use Blockchain and Kalman Filter concepts and applications
+IoT testbed implementation that use Blockchain and Kalman Filters for Indoor localization via RSSI measurements